 Sign up and get the answers to your questions.

-The formidable bond we’d developed changed, even with the loss of running our bond grew even stronger.
+The formidable bond we’d developed grew even stronger.
 She could sense I was in distress.
 She started paying close attention to my symptoms.
-I just figured she was doing what many other dogs do, sense illness, and give us that extra loving care.
+I figured she was doing what many dogs do: sense illness and give us that extra loving care.

-Little did I know, all of her watching and studying me was being developed into something amazing.
+Little did I know, all of her watching and studying me had developed into something amazing.
 As the number of our walks mounted, I noticed she was keeping tabs and beginning to aid me.

-Justifiably, we all find remarkable traits in our four-legged loved ones, but this is something I find to be on another level.
-I rescued “Saffie” to take care of her and now she is rescuing me in my time of need.
-I still venture out for short walks with the confidence of having my hero at my side.
-Safire!
+Justifiably, we all find remarkable traits in our four-legged loved ones, but this is something I consider to be on another level.
+I rescued “Saffie” to take care of her and now, she is rescuing me in my time of need.
+I still venture out for short walks with the confidence of having my hero at my side: Safire!